Google Drive

 Key Features

-• Library-based syncing with selective sync and on-demand download (client dependent)
+• Library-based storage with per-library syncing and selective sync

-• File versioning and restore, including history for libraries/files
+• File history and versioning, including conflict handling based on history

 Use Cases